pshivapadmaja1/Low-Level-Design---Snakes-and-Ladders-Game/README.md

 It takes length and breadth of the board and number of dice as input from the user and generates a random value for the dice

 ## WORKING
+If a player reaches snake head position, then he goes down to it's tail If a player reaches ladder, then he goes up
+Whenever he reaches the destination, he will become the winner and remaining players will continue the game until one player left.

 ## OUTPUT
 ![Screenshot (88)](https://user-images.githubusercontent.com/72642273/145794584-88fb0f43-5bc8-4a7e-bdb6-eab3d65658c2.png)